 One of the most significant changes they attest to is learning to submit to their husbands.
-The class Walking with God in the Midst of Conflict and the I Still Do conference (Christian Message Seminar) were instrumental in molding them in this area.
+The class Walking with God in the Midst of Conflict and the I Still Do conference (Christian Marriage Seminar) were instrumental in molding them in this area.
 Consequently, aside from exercising submission, they are communicating with their husbands more openly as well.

 Being the biggest supporter of their husbands is another way they experienced change.
 Some of them who had jobs of their own before coming to IGSL thought that the best way to support their family is to earn a good income.
 Now, they see the importance of having one vision as they serve alongside their husbands.
 According to one of the graduating candidates, “I am now a big part of his life as a minister.
 I pray for him and do ministry with him.”